 Virtual Address Company Sorting Center

-Every virtual mailbox company has one, if not a few, primary sorting centers.
-Usually, they are located in business districts in a non-descript building similar to what you see here from Post Scan Mail’s Anaheim sorting center.
+Every virtual mailbox service has one if not a few, primary sorting centers.
+Usually, they are located in business districts in a nondescript building similar to what you see here from Post Scan Mail’s Anaheim sorting center.

-These addresses look more professional and since it is owned and controlled by the virtual address company, they sort and scan your mail much faster.
+These addresses look more professional and since it is owned and controlled by the virtual mailbox provider, they sort and scan your mail much faster.

-The biggest advantage of this kind of virtual address, however, is SECURITY.
+However, the biggest advantage of this kind of virtual address is SECURITY.

 IMPORTANT LESSON #3